What is Naloxone?

 According to Illinois’ Overdose Prevention Act, any layperson can get trained.
 This will allow them to possess and administer Naloxone to a person having an overdose.
 This also allows us to train individuals who can then go on to train other individuals (this is called the “train the trainer” model).

 How does one get Naloxone?

 From us!
 Our skillful Naloxone educators provide FREE training for community members at our Community Resource Center (CRC).
-Training is held on a first come first served basis.
+Training is held on a first-come-first-served basis.
 All trainees leave with a free Naloxone kit and an overdose prevention educational packet.
 We also provide private learning experiences for groups, businesses, and organizations.
-Trainings for professional audiences are not free of charge and can be arranged through Artemis Golzar at [email protected] or 844.584.5254 x808.
+Training for professional audiences are not free of charge and can be arranged through Michelle Kavouras at [email protected] or 844.584.5254 x807.

 What will you learn about/take away from each training?

 - Details of the 911 Good Samaritan Law and Naloxone Act

 - Signs and symptoms of opioid use, misuse, and addiction

 - Effects of opioids on the brain and body

 - How to recognize when someone is overdosing on opioids

 - How to reverse an opioid overdose

 - The support and resources available for individuals and their loved ones.